MrRKernelPanic/PokerHands/README.md

 For ```2 pairs``` if the highest pair of each hand match you can compare the ```2nd pair``` (again it is unlikely that these will be equal)

 One possible solution to finding the winning would/could be an iterative process where the 'poker hand' is removed and the remainder compared using the existing checks that take place for hands.
 The hand object is aware of the cards that remain after the 'poker hand' for comparison.
+After discussion it was decided this would not be the best idea, where possible keep the poker hands complete and find another way to iterate.

 During refactoring it was decided to use an Enum (Dictionary of the Poker hands) so that if code would have to be slightly tweaked or modified it would only have to be changed in fewer places, as reference would refer to these static values.

-A current limitation of the system is the fact that it will only check for a second ```poker hand``` and not beyond, e.g. it will compare a second pair, but if those match it will go no further a rare case like ```Black: 4S 4C 2D 2H 4H  White: 4H 4C 2S 2C 3S``` would not examine the remaining card and declare this a tie

 ### Possible Expansions of the project
-+ Deal beyond the second ```Poker hand```.
-+ Deal with more than 2 players, introduce a third ```Red:```.
 + A simple interface where the hands could be passed.

 ### Dependencies